stashed/docs/docs/guides/latest/volumes/pvc.md

 repository.stash.appscode.com/gcs-repo created
 ```

 We are ready to start taking backup.
-Now, we have to create a `BackupConfiguration` object targetting `nfs-pvc`.
+Now, we have to create a `BackupConfiguration` object targeting `nfs-pvc`.

 **Create BackupConfiguration:**